Airbus Secures Canadian Wingman in Dogfight With Boeing

 ADVERTISEMENT

+Airbus thinks the CSeries, which typically seats between 100 and 150 passengers, can dominate what it says is a new market for some 6,000 planes over the next two decades, said Patrick de Castelbajac, Airbus head of strategy.
+"We see a big growth reservoir in a market that is largely untapped," he said.
+Bombardier has so far sold just 360 CSeries planes in almost a decade.

-Investors were bullish.
-Shares in Toulouse, France-based Airbus were up more than 2.5% in early afternoon European trading.
+Shares in Toulouse, France-based Airbus were up 3.8% in afternoon trading in Europe, while Bombardier stock surged 22% in early trading Tuesday in Canada.

-Airbus and Boeing have effectively enjoyed a duopoly in the market for big commercial planes, ones that seat over 100 passengers, since 1997, when Boeing bought rival McDonnell Douglas.
+Airbus and Boeing have effectively had a duopoly in the market for big commercial planes -- ones that seat over 100 passengers -- since 1997, when Boeing bought rival McDonnell Douglas.

-The deal "significantly strengthens Airbus' hand in that duopoly," says Nick Cunningham, aerospace analyst at investment advisor Agency Partners.
+The deal "significantly strengthens Airbus' hand in that duopoly," says Nick Cunningham, aerospace analyst at investment adviser Agency Partners.

 Write to Robert Wall at robert.wall@wsj.com